 - Step 3.
 Keep going and improving!

-And you’ll be on your way to financial freedom and success!
+Here's to you making your way to financial freedom and success!